benigo/11ty-excellent/src/posts/rempah-rempah-indonesia.md

 ## Referensi

-{% imagePlaceholder "./src/assets/images/rempahe2.jpg", "Contoh 1", "Draft rancang model." %}
+{% imagePlaceholder "./src/assets/images/rempahe2.jpg", "Rempah Indonesia", "Kelompom rempah-rempah." %}

 You can change the CSS for the page and blog post images in `./src/assets/css/blocks/page.css` and `./src/assets/css/blocks/blog.css`: